 In a statement shared by RCI's spokesperson Lyan Sierra-Caro, the company said:

 "Despite stringent health and safety measures, including vaccination and testing requirements for guests and crew, and extensive contingency planning, we have had to move forward with this decision."

 4 ships have been impacted by the halt:

-- Serenade of the Seas cruises between January 8-March 5 have been canceled.
+- Serenade of the Seas cruises between January 8-March 5 are canceled.
 The ship will restart service on April 26 after drydock refurbishment.

-- Jewel of the Seas sailings have been canceled between January 9-February 12 and the ship will return to service on February 20.
+- Jewel of the Seas sailings between January 9-February 12 are canceled and the ship will return to service on February 20.

-- Symphony of the Seas sailings between January 8-January 22 have been canceled and the ship will return to service on January 29.
+- Symphony of the Seas sailings between January 8-January 22 are canceled and the ship will return to service on January 29.

 Guests who booked sailings on those liners will have "compensation options", of which a full refund.

 While most voyages still have not been canceled, the USA's CDC agency advised against cruising last week.
-It noted the decision had been made as COVID cases were increasing on ships, in the USA and around the world.
+It noted the decision had been made as COVID cases on ships were increasing, in the USA and around the world.